msakai/resume/resume.md

   Ruby-GNOME2 is a set of Ruby language bindings for the GNOME >=2.0 development environment.
 I was one of core developers in the early days.
-In particular I have designed/wrote a general bridge between Ruby's object system and GObject object system using reflection/introspection features and replaced non-extensible hard-coded one in its predecessor Ruby/GTK1.
+In particular, I have designed/wrote a general bridge between Ruby's object system and GObject object system using reflection/introspection features and replaced non-extensible hard-coded ones in its predecessor Ruby/GTK1.

   * http://ruby-gnome2.osdn.jp/